 Brain over Binge Books

-In her first book, Brain Over Binge (2011), Kathryn Hansen traces the course of her bulimia and describes in detail her unconventional approach to recovery.
-In the process, she offers a much-needed alternative perspective to the canvas of eating disorder literature to help others struggling with any form of binge eating.
+Brain over Binge is both a memoir and a scientific account, providing a gripping personal narrative and a research-based perspective on bulimia and binge eating disorder.
+Kathryn traces the course of her own condition and then describes in detail her unconventional approach to recovery.
+In the process, she offers a much-needed alternative viewpoint on the landscape of eating disorder literature to help others in the throes of any form of out-of-control eating.